 Early Origins of the Chris family

 Important Dates for the Chris family

 This web page shows only a small excerpt of our Chris research.
-Another 200 words (14 lines of text) covering the years 1202 and 1275 are included under the topic Early Chris History in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) covering the years 1202 and 1275 are included under the topic Early Chris History in all our PDF Extended History products and printed products wherever possible.